niklonner/fopl-project/README.md

-"Swagger" - a DFL for specifying tournament schemes.
+"Swagger" - a DSL for specifying tournament schemes.
 ====================================================

 Git-conventions